Skip to main content

 Exit

 Everyone stays until 13+, when roughly half go on to Eton or Harrow.
 Winchester and Radley always up there, too.
-Historically strong scholarship record (‘That’s the reason I came here,’ says our guide – ‘I saw all the names on the scholarships board!’).
-Five to each of Eton and Harrow last year (including three King’s Scholars) plus Radley, Uppingham, Winchester and St Edward’s.
-One or two to local independent day schools, eg Magdalen College School.
+Historically strong scholarship record (‘That’s the reason I came here,’ says our guide – ‘I saw all the names on the scholarships board’).
+In 2024 Eton was by far the most popular destination (21 out of 67 leavers), followed by Harrow, then Radley.
+One or two to local independent day schools, such as Magdalen College School.
 This may grow as more day pupils work their way up from pre-prep.
+Twenty-four scholarships in 2024.

 Our view